sjdv1982/seamless/README.md

 ctx.gui.result = display(ctx.result, "Result")

 # Same for the code, this creates a text editor
-# In this case, the code is updated as soon as you click outside the window
+# In this case, the code is updated as soon as you press Ctrl+S or click "Save"
-ctx.gui.code = edit(ctx.code, "Transformer code")
+ctx.gui.formula = edit(ctx.formula, "Transformer code")

 # The source code of each editor is itself a seamless cell that can be edited
-# Editing its source code (and clicking outside the window)
-#  immediately changes the other editor window!
+# Editing its source code immediately changes the other window!
-text_editor_code = ctx.gui.code.rc.code_start.cell()
+text_editor_code = ctx.gui.formula.rc.code_start.cell()
 ctx.gui.text_editor = edit(text_editor_code, "Text editor source code")
 ```